ChainSafe/forest/documentation/src/developer_documentation/local_actions.md

 # Example run

 After all the remarks above are addressed, you can run the job locally.
-For example, to run the integration test for the CLI:
+For example, to run the integration test for the `CLI`:

 ```shell
 act --secret-file act-secrets.env --env-file act.env -W .github/workflows/forest.yml -j forest-cli-check --artifact-server-path /tmp/artifacts/  --reuse